SurDno/Uncut/README.md

 # BUGFIXES
 * Fixed the game crashing when a squad occupies shore barricades smart terrain due to animation name typo. - Decane
 * Fixed Professor Beanpolev not using the script-specified animation when moving between points. - Decane
+* Fixed bandit robberies not taking SIP-t 200M and any modified pistols into consideration during the search for most expensive pistol. - SurDno
+* Fixed bandit robberies leaving 9 x 18 ammo instead of 9 x 19 if player's most expensive pistol is the upgraded PMm they took from renegades at Swamps. - SurDno

 # FAQ
 * Q: Is that like a prerelease build?